Thousand Tide Valley

 Riverlords Lurk

 While the locals do not approve of the Riverlords' actions, they are rarely the targets of the harassment themselves.
 When a Riverlord does have a problem with someone from the local community, it is usually personal, rather than something involving the entire clan.
-Still, the Riverlords' love for trouble makes their antics a common occurrence.
+Still, the Riverlords' love for trouble makes their antics a common occurrence through the valley.

 Court of the Moss King

+Those brave few who have reason to cross the court are sure to do so as silently as they can.
+And especially without any music or singing.
 The Moss King believes that music belongs exclusively to the fey, and that mortals stole the gift of song from them.
-Those who sing within his realm call upon him, and he is summoned.
+Those who sing within his realm summon him to them.
 If he disapproves of their singing, he sends the ghosts of summer to eat them.
-If he enjoys their song, he lures them to his lair and transforms them into fey.
+If he enjoys their song however, he lures them to his lair and transforms them into fey.

 Rattlerock